Analysis | Kayleigh McEnany’s first post-debate briefing goes off the rails

 First came the latest in attempts to get past Trump’s oblique comments about denouncing self-proclaimed white supremacists at Tuesday’s debate.

-“I’d like to ask you for a definitive and declarative statement without ambiguity or deflection,” Fox News reporter John Roberts began, adding: “Does the president denounce white supremacism and groups that espouse it in all their forms?”
+“I’d like to ask you for a definitive and declarative statement without ambiguity or deflection,” Fox News reporter John Roberts began, adding, “Does the president denounce white supremacism and groups that espouse it in all their forms?”

 McEnany didn’t oblige.
 Instead, she came prepared with comments that she argued showed Trump had already answered this question: